 Rover Metals Applies for Share Consolidation

-/EIN News/ -- VANCOUVER, British Columbia, Oct.
+VANCOUVER, British Columbia, Oct.
 20, 2022 (GLOBE NEWSWIRE) -- Rover Metals Corp.
-(TSXV: ROVR) (OTCQB: ROVMF) (FSE:4XO) (“Rover” or the “Company”) announces that it is applying to the TSX Venture Exchange (the “TSXV”) to consolidate its outstanding common shares (the “Common Shares”) on the basis of one (1) post-consolidation Common Share for each six (6) pre-consolidation Common Shares (the “Consolidation”).
+ROVR ROVMF (FSE:4XO) ("Rover" or the "Company") announces that it is applying to the TSX Venture Exchange (the "TSXV") to consolidate its outstanding common shares (the "Common Shares") on the basis of one (1) post-consolidation Common Share for each six (6) pre-consolidation Common Shares (the "Consolidation").
 The Company currently has 157,585,212 Common Shares issued and outstanding and following the completion of the Consolidation will have approximately 26,264,202 Common Shares issued and outstanding.

 No fractional Common Shares will be issued as a result of the Consolidation.
 Each fractional Common Share following the Consolidation that is less than one-half of a share will be cancelled and each fractional Common Shares that is at least one-half of a share will be rounded up to the nearest whole Common Shares.
 No cash consideration will be paid in respect of fractional Common Shares.
 All options and warrants outstanding will reflect the change in accordance with the Consolidation.
 Registered holders of Common Shares will receive a letter of transmittal from Computershare investor Services inc. with instructions on how to exchange existing share certificates for new post-Consolidation share certificate.